Computing and Using Minimal Polynomials: Introduction

-As we said, all the algorithms described in this paper have been implemented in \cocoa.
-Their merits are also illustrated by the tables of examples contained in Sections~\ref{Timings} and at the end of Section~\ref{Uses}.
-The experiments were performed on a MacBook Pro 2.9GHz Intel Core i7, using our implementation in \cocoa~5.
+As already mentioned, all the algorithms described in this paper have been implemented in \cocoa.
+Their merits are illustrated by the tables of examples contained in Sections~\ref{MinPoly:sec:algms} and~\ref{MinPoly:sec:modularapproach}, and also at the end of Section~\ref{MinPoly:sec:uses}.
+The examples were chosen to cover a wide spectrum of zero-dimensional affine $K$-algebras; some are complete intersections, and some are not.
+The experiments were performed on a MacBook Pro with Intel Core~i7 processor (clocked at 2.9GHz), using our implementation in \cocoa~5.